 Plan for 2025: We will launch some components of a new Community Partner Network.
-Through the network, all community-based organizations working with Energy Trust will gain access to information, and training and gain value from mutual information exchange.
+Through the network, all community-based organizations working with Energy Trust will receive information, benefits and training.
 In 2025, we plan to build out infrastructure to support these partners, including a website.